ajith03-dot/sqlInjection/README.md

 Copy Codecom.ExecuteNonQuery();

-# I have built this code with the Guidance of
+# I have built this code under the Guidance of
   Sharath Kumar

   Head,Solutions Engineering